 - Describe the applicant's experience in developing similar plans or working on similar projects. - 2.
 Does the Applicant have professional staff qualified to develop the plan?
 If not, how will this expertise be acquired? - 3.
-Does the applicant have active, strong partnerships in place to assist with the development of goals and objectives, policies or draft ordinances?
+Does the applicant have active, strong partnerships in place to assist with the development of goals and objectives, policies or draft ordinances (e.g., active participant in the development of Sustainable Community Strategy pursuant to SB 375, Catalyst Project designation)?